UnlyEd/next-right-now/guides/scripts-and-utilities/index.md

 The default configuration of the `cookieconsent` library is meant to cover a basic use-case and will most likely not be what you need exactly.

 Our goal isn't to cover all use-cases, but simply to provide a good-enough base, which can be tailored to your needs as you see fit.

+## "Why did you render?
+(WDYR)" (React)

+Next Right Now includes the [`why-did-you-render`](https://github.com/welldone-software/why-did-you-render) utility.

+> why-did-you-render monkey patches React to notify you about avoidable re-renders.

+It's a very useful tool to optimize your components and understand what re-renders and why.

+Refer to their documentation to understand how it works.

+Please note it won't print logs when renders are expected, **only when they aren't necessary**.